CEOs suggest Trump tax cut may lift investors more than jobs

 Reuters contacted the 100 largest companies by market value in the benchmark Russell 2000 Index of U.S. small and mid-cap stocks, as well as another 50 in that index that are not covered by securities analysts.
 None of the 17 companies that responded to Reuters mentioned boosting their headcount.

-Lockheed Martin Corp (LMT.N) would take a different tack to benefit shareholders with any tax windfall.
+Lockheed Martin Corp would take a different tack to benefit shareholders with any tax windfall.

 The biggest U.S. defense contractor is looking at front-loading pension contributions to take advantage of any lower corporate tax rates next year, Chief Financial Officer Bruce Tanner told analysts on a conference call this week.

 Not all companies plan to give a tax windfall back to investors.
-Hilton Worldwide Holdings Inc (HLT.N) CEO Christopher Nassetta said he expected the hotel industry to “hire more people,” and invest more in real estate and equipment.
+Hilton Worldwide Holdings Inc CEO Christopher Nassetta said he expected the hotel industry to “hire more people,” and invest more in plant and equipment.

 Reporting by Mike Stone; Additional reporting by Caroline Valetkevitch and Kevin Drawbaugh; Writing by Chris Sanders; Editing by Damon Darlin and Bill Rigby